Welcome to today’s article Intune SCEP Deep Dive. This is the 3rd article of the series Intune PKI Made Easy With Joy.

 For multi-tier PKI, while configuring the SCEP profile in Intune, you need to select the Trusted Certificate profile of your Issuing CA as the Root Certificate within the SCEP profile, instead of the actual Root CA.

 Sounds confusing?
-Well, the UI team could have gone for a more descriptive name, but the same information is shown when you click the information icon beside the settings, so you can’t really blame.
+Well, the UI team could have gone for a more descriptive name, but the same information is shown when you click the information icon beside the settings, so you can’t really blame it.

 Vulnerability of General SCEP workflow